alex-neal/beer/index.md

   ggtitle('Highest Ranking Beers', subtitle="(at least 30 reviews)")
 ```

-### Which of the factors (aroma, taste, appearance, palette) are most important in determining the overall quality of a beer?
+### Which of the factors (aroma, taste, appearance, palate) are most important in determining the overall quality of a beer?

 ```R
 # Calculate correlation matrix